 A reasonable rule of thumb is that manufacture should take four and eight weeks.
 At TEG, our Studio Level Production for smaller production runs is contracted with a four-to-eight-week turnaround time, though we can do rush deliveries in as little as one to four weeks, subject to a rush fee.
 Development packages for larger orders are contracted with an eight-week turnaround from an agreed-upon start date.
 Start dates are based on receipt of all designs, fabrics, and trims by the customer, as well as TEG’s current schedule at the time of contracting.
 Contracts are provided with one year to complete the project.

 Apparel Production Timeline

-It makes sense to identify the season you’re planning to sell in, and begin production a full year ahead.
-The main exception to this is smaller runs of garments for new designers or to test markets, which is why we work with longer turnarounds and up to a year’s lead time on large production runs, but can produce smaller quantities in as little as a week.
+It makes sense to identify the season you’re planning to sell in and begin producing a full year ahead.
+The main exception to this is smaller runs of garments for new designers or to test markets, which is why we work with longer turnarounds and up to a year’s lead time on large production runs but can produce smaller quantities in as little as a week.

 Looking for Apparel Manufacturers in Los Angeles?